Horizon v. Acadia finds expert’s assumptions too speculative to support lost profits verdict

 But at least the Texas Supreme Court has been consistently nit-picky about lost profits damage theories lately.
 As mentioned earlier, the court did the same thing in Southwest Energy v.
 Berry-Helfand, finding that the reasonable royalty rate assumed by the expert was not precise enough.

 So what practice pointers can prudent practitioners pry from this pair of persnickety opinions?
 First, if you represent the plaintiff in a lost profits case and you hire a damages expert, you need to work closely with the expert to identify the key assumptions underlying the expert’s calculations, and to evaluate whether the evidence will support those assumptions.
 If you don’t have the evidence, find another theory.

 Second, the at-will status of departing employees is not necessarily fatal to proving causation.
 Yes, the Texas Supreme Court ultimately found there was insufficient evidence to support Horizon’s damage theory, but its opinion makes clear that an expert can make a reasonable assumption about how long an at-will employee would have stayed at the company, provided there is evidence to support the assumption.

 That brings us to the third tip: Whatever assumptions the damages expert is going to make, the plaintiff’s lawyer must be prepared to offer evidence to support those assumptions.

-Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation.
-His firm Fleckman & McGlynn, PLLC has offices in Houston, Austin, and The Woodlands.
+Zach Wolfe (firstname.lastname@example.org) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
 He correctly predicted that the Texas Supreme Court would not like the lost profits award in Horizon.